-Calls to prayer by a Muezzin, such as the Azan (Adhan) are used to announce to Muslims it is time to pray.
+Calls to prayer by a muezzin, such as the Azan (Adhan) are used to announce to Muslims it is time to pray.
 They serve as discriminative stimuli in the technical operant sense.
-The Azan is reciting a prayer, not singing, but in some locations the recitation can be melodically beautiful, such as the prayer of the Turkish Muezzin Hafiz Mustafa Özcan (2011), and recordings are sold or offered free.
+The Azan is reciting a prayer, not singing, but in some locations the recitation can be melodically beautiful, such as the prayer of the Turkish muezzin Hafiz Mustafa Özcan (n.d.), and recordings are sold or offered free.
 Having been taught to follow these rituals since childhood (and perhaps been punished for failing to do so), and certainly socially reinforced for complying with those procedures, they become autonomously maintained by the network of emergent relations associated with such stimuli in a Muslim’s everyday life.

+The Aesthetic Response

-C. The Aesthetic Response: The term “aesthetic response” can mean at least two very different things.
+The term “aesthetic response” can mean at least two very different things.
 As most commonly used, as in Mechner’s article (2018), the aesthetic response refers to the subjective reactions of individual observers or listeners, to an aesthetic presentation, such as a musical selection, a painting, or poetry selection.
 Mechner’s analysis of the aesthetic response spotlights the audience of the aesthetic material, not the person who creates aesthetic material.
 Mechner tells us that operant phenomena are involved in three aspects of the aesthetic experience.
 First, the potential audience member seeks out the aesthetic material and is reinforced by hearing the music, seeing the artwork, or reading the textual material.
 Next, the audience member experiences a private, covert event of some kind, including an emotional reaction, which has interoceptive discriminative and reinforcing stimulus properties, to which they may exhibit an overt exclamation of pleasure.
 Third, there may also be a listener or other audience member who reacts to the exclamation of pleasure.